levskaya/jslinux-deobfuscated/readme.md

 The core opcode execution loop has been autocommented to indicate what instruction operation the opcode refers to.

+One mystery is, why does CPUID(1) return 8 << 8 in EBX?
+EBX[15:8] is now used to indicate CLFLUSH line size, but that field must have been used for something else in the past.

 ### ETC

 I highly recommend, by the way, the excellent [JSShaper][2] library for transforming large javascript code bases.
 The hacks I made from it are in this repo: a little symbol-name-transformer node.js script and an emacs function for doing this in live buffers.